AdaMartin18010/JavaScriptTypeScript/70-theoretical-foundations/70.4-web-platform-fundamentals/28-web-workers-and-parallelism.md

 5. **Default**: Dedicated Worker for CPU-intensive tasks; MessageChannel for complex routing; main thread for DOM-touching logic.

+The decision matrix should be revisited periodically as browser support evolves.
+Safari's reintroduction of Shared Workers, the gradual stabilization of LayoutWorklet, and the expanding availability of WebGPU compute shaders all shift the optimal architectural choices.
+What requires `SharedArrayBuffer` and complex COOP/COEP deployment today may be achievable through simpler primitives tomorrow.

 ---

 ## 13. Counter-Examples and Common Pitfalls